ecofriendly homestead

 If this is your first time growing plants over winter, take note of sowing dates and your results so that you can make adjustments for next year, or follow on with successes year after year.

-16. collect resources
+16. Collect resources

 With autumn windstorms, hurricanes, and winter snow on the way, this is the time when arborists and power companies are cleaning up fallen branches and trees from roadways.
 Did you know that these trees get turned into wood chips that you can often access for free?